American Bottoms 100

 • 3-20-26, Friday 5:00 p.m.
 Free spaghetti dinner starts, option of no meat.
 There will be pool, ping pong, and games available.
 Runners' family are welcome, dinner is in Waterloo, IL.

 • 3-21-26, Saturday 5:00 a.m.
-Runners who do not have a ride to Kaskaskia will begin boarding the shuttle bus at Sunset Overlook for Kaskaskia start line.
+Runners who do not have a ride to Kaskaskia will begin boarding the shuttle bus at Sunset Overlook for the Kaskaskia start line.

 • 3-21-26, Saturday 5:15 a.m. shuttle bus leaves Sunset Overlook for the Kaskaskia start line.